brotatotes/bht-automation/bht gen 3/1 Timothy/Chapter 3/1 Timothy 3 11 bht.md

 # 1 Timothy 3:11 Commentary Help Text

 ## BHT:
-The women who serve as deaconesses must be serious, not spreading rumors, sober-minded, and trustworthy in all aspects.
-Slander tends to be a vice among women, so it's important for them to refrain from engaging in it.
-These deaconesses are responsible for distributing alms and carrying out other ministries faithfully.
-The behavior of a deacon's wife is significant, as she directly influences his effectiveness in his role.
-These women as deacons have specific duties, perhaps involving the administration of alms and facing unique temptations.
+Women deacons possess similar qualifications as their male counterparts, but with gender-based considerations.
+They must display seriousness and avoid slander, being faithful in all aspects of life.
+Trustworthiness is vital in fulfilling their duties, such as distributing alms.
+The role of deaconesses directly impacts their husbands' effectiveness, and their behavior can either enhance or detract from their spouses' reputation.
+It is crucial for women deacons to steer clear of frivolity, slander, and intemperance, ensuring their faithfulness in all matters, including the unique challenges they may face as almoners.
+The focus here solely pertains to the qualifications of women deacons, rather than women in general or wives of deacons.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "These women are deaconesses...must be grave, not slanderers, sober, faithful in all things."
+1. "The women in like manner...are deaconesses...must be grave, not slanderers, sober, faithful in all things."
 2. "Slander being the vice to which the female sex is more addicted."
 3. "Trusty in the distribution of the alms committed to them, and in all other ministrations."

 ### Jamieson-Fausset-Brown:
-1. "there were doubtless deaconesses at Ephesus, such as Phoeligbe was at Cenchrea (Romans 16:1, "servant," Greek, "deaconess"), yet no mention is made of them in this Epistle if not here; whereas, supposing them to be meant here, the third chapter embraces in due proportion all the persons in the service of the Church."
+1. "Moreover, if the wives of the deacons were meant, there seems no reason for the omission of 'their' (not in the Greek)."
 2. "Thus it appears he requires the same qualifications in female deacons as in deacons, only with such modifications as the difference of sex suggested."
-3. "Trustworthy in respect to the alms committed to them and their other functions, answering to 'not greedy of filthy lucre,' 1 Timothy 3:8, in the case of the deacons."
+3. "Faithful in all things—of life as well as faith.
+Trustworthy in respect to the alms committed to them and their other functions, answering to 'not greedy of filthy lucre' in the case of the deacons."

 ### Albert Barnes:
-1. "No one can doubt that the character of a woman may be such, that it is not desirable that her husband should be an officer in the church."
+1. "The reason assigned for supposing that it does not refer to the wives of deacons, as such, is, that nothing is said of the qualifications of the wives of bishops - a matter of as much importance as that of the character of the wife of a deacon."
-2. "They should not be women who were in the habit of calumniating others, or aspersing their character."
+2. "No one can doubt that the character of a woman may be such, that it is not desirable that her husband should be an officer in the church.
+A bad woman ought not to be entrusted with any additional power or influence."
-3. "Faithful in all things - To their husbands, to their families, to the church, to the Saviour."
+3. "Here it means that they should not be women who were in the habit of calumniating others, or aspersing their character.
+Mingling as they would with the church, and having an opportunity to claim acquaintance with many, it would be in their power, if they chose, to do great injury to the character of others."

 ### Marvin Vincent:
 1. "A Deacon whose wife is wanting in the qualities required in him, is not to be chosen."
 2. "She would sustain an active relation to his office, and by her ministries would increase his efficiency."
-3. "By frivolity, slander, or intemperance, would bring him and his office into disrepute."
+3. "By frivolity, slander, or intemperance, [the wife] would bring him and his office into disrepute."

 ### John Calvin:
-1. "They must be aids to their husbands in their office; which cannot be, unless their behavior excel that of others."
+1. "Likewise the wives... must be aids to their husbands in their office; which cannot be, unless their behavior excel that of others."
 2. "Wives... must be aids to their husbands in their office."
-3. "Their behavior must excel that of others."
+3. "Their behavior [as wives] must excel that of others."

 ### Philip Schaff:
-1. "The functions of these deaconesses...were probably analogous to those of their male colleagues...the distribution of alms to their own sex, caring for the sick, nursing orphan children, instructing female converts, and helping in the administration of their baptism."
+1. "The absence alike of the article and the pronoun in the Greek, and the obvious parallelism with 1 Timothy 3:8 make it far more probable that St. Paul is speaking of the women who had a like work, the deaconesses of the Apostolic Church."
-2. "Not slanderers.
-The word so translated is that which commonly appears as the name of the devil, as the great slanderer and accuser of man and God."
+2. "The functions of these deaconesses were probably analogous to those of their male colleagues: the distribution of alms to their own sex, caring for the sick, nursing orphan children, instructing female converts, and helping in the administration of their baptism."
-3. "Faithful.
-Chiefly in the sense of 'trust-worthy' in all the details of their work."
+3. "The word translated as 'not slanderers' is that which commonly appears as the name of the devil, as the great slanderer and accuser of man and God.
+The Pastoral Epistles are the only part of the New Testament in which it appears in its generic sense."

 ### Archibald T. Robertson:
-1. "Apparently 'women as deacons' and not women in general or just 'wives of deacons.'"
+1. "Women apparently 'women as deacons' and not women in general or just 'wives of deacons.'"
-2. "'She-devils' in reality."
+2. "Not slanderers.
+'She-devils' in reality."
-3. "Perhaps as almoners the deaconesses had special temptations."
+3. "Faithful in all things.
+Perhaps as almoners the deaconesses had special temptations."

 ### John Gill:
-1. "Grave in speech, gesture, and dress, of an honest report, a good behaviour, and chaste conversation; which will reflect honour and credit to their husbands."
+1. "Their business it was to visit the poor and sick sisters of the church, and take care of things belonging to them."
-2. "Excessive drinking is very scandalous in the female sex; and is the rather mentioned here, because women in the eastern countries were too frequently addicted to it."
+2. "They must be...grave in speech, gesture, and dress, of an honest report, a good behaviour, and chaste conversation."
-3. "Faithful in all things; as in the marriage bed, so with whatsoever else they are intrusted with in the family, and civil concerns of their husbands."
+3. "As in the marriage bed, so with whatsoever else they are entrusted with in the family, and civil concerns of their husbands."

 ### John Wesley:
 1. Faithful in all things — Both to God, their husbands, and the poor.